fbeline/rooster/README.md

               }.

+## Hot code reloading

+For the routes/middleware that already exists everything that need to be done is to recompile de modified modules and the changes will be available in the next request.

+For new modules the only difference is that they need to be exported inside the `app.erl` and the `version` must be incremented.
+Then just compile the `app.erl` and that is it, your new routes/middleware will be handled.

 ## Benchmark

 The tests was made in a machine with 4 cores of 3.10GHz and 8gb of RAM running a Ubuntu OS version 16.04.
 All the tested API's was handling exactly the same request, under the minimal framework configuration.